wepay/wepay-ios/README.md

 ~~~{.m}
 [self.wepay tokenizeManualPaymentInfo:paymentInfo tokenizationDelegate:self];
 ~~~
-+ Thats it!
++ That's it!
 The following sequence of events will occur:
     1. The SDK will send the obtained payment info to WePay's servers for tokenization
     2. If the tokenization succeeds, the `paymentInfo:didTokenize:` method will be called
     3. Otherwise, if the tokenization fails, the `paymentInfo:didFailTokenization:` method will be called with the appropriate error